Process

 How the process helps

-The point is not more steps.
-The point is fewer expensive surprises.
+The goal is fewer surprises, not more steps.

 Early fit